ZengZezhu/Eco-Path-Integrals-in-GPUMD/README.md

 This repository provides a source-code patch for adding **Eco Path Integrals** to the GPUMD (https://gpumd.org/) implementation of path-integral molecular dynamics (PIMD).

 Eco PIMD accelerates PIMD convergence by replacing the primitive Trotter ring-polymer internal-mode frequencies with optimized frequencies.
-We refer readers to our paper, arXiv:2607.06414, for the detailed theoretical background.
+We refer readers to our [arXiv paper](https://arxiv.org/abs/2607.06414) for the detailed theoretical background.

 <p align="center">
   <img src="./eco_pimd_concept.png" width="800" alt="Eco-PIMD concept figure">